 The principle is the following: define a sequence of actions to be applied on a state and pass it to \verb"runTMS".
 As a first example, consider the following complete script

 The first line brings our library in scope and the definitions for the fermion site type.
-The next two define the evolution operator (more details on this model in Sec.~\ref{ssec:fermion_dephasing}).
+The next two lines define the evolution operator (more details on the model in Sec.~\ref{ssec:fermion_dephasing}).
 Then we have a function definition for \verb"sim_data" to build a \verb"SimData" object corresponding to the parameters of the simulation.
 The \verb"name" field in \verb"SimData" sets the name of the directory where the output will be stored.
 The \verb"phases" field describes the simulation.
-Here there are two phases: first create a state, second compute some time evolution.
-The fields names are self-explanatory.
-The \verb"measures" field describes the data files created by the simulation (here two files \verb"density.dat" and \verb"OSEE.dat") and what quantities to be written in each of them (here the mean fermion occupancy measured on each site and the operator-space entanglement entropy (OSEE) at the middle point of the chain).
+Here there are two phases: first create a state, second compute the time evolution.
+The field names are self-explanatory.
+The \verb"measures" field describes the data files created by the simulation (here there are two files \verb"density.dat" and \verb"OSEE.dat") and what quantities are to be written in each of them (here the mean fermion occupancy measured on each site and the operator-space entanglement entropy (OSEE) at the middle point of the chain).
 Note that one can put more than one observable per file.
 The last line calls \verb"runTMS" with the chosen parameters.

 In this case, \verb"runTMS" will create a directory with the given name, run the simulation and put the results in the corresponding files.
 In addition to the data files, it will also create a "log" file to follow the progress of the simulation and register information and warnings, it will also copy the program script to \verb"prog.jl" for information and reproducibility.